 If caught early enough and successfully treated, pleural effusion should not return.
 Your pet may need to undertake some lifestyle changes if they spark the condition, however.

 Respiratory Diseases and Infections

 Cats can be just as prone to common colds as humans.
-According to the Pet Health Network, the most common upper respiratory tract infections in felines are:
+The most common upper respiratory tract infections in felines are: